ibnuda/fpmortals/manuscript/complete.md

   implicit def hcons[H: Equal, T <: HList: DerivedEqual]: DerivedEqual[H :: T]
 ~~~~~~~~

-because if we can implement it for a head and a tail, the compiler will be able
-to recurse on this method until it reaches the end of the list.
-Where we will
-need to provide an instance for the empty `HNil`

 karena bila kita dapat mengimplementasikannya untuk *head* dan *tail*, komplire
 akan dapat mengulang metoda ini sampai pada akhir daftar.
 Hal ini membawa kita
 pada keharusan untuk menyediakan sebuah instans untuk `HNil` kosong